 Blueprint convention allows for named coordinate sets and scalar fields.
-Here, we tell the MarchingCubes constructor that the coordinate set name is "coordset", and the name of the nodal scalar field is "scalarFieldName".
+Here, we tell the MarchingCubes constructor that the topology is "mesh", and the name of the nodal scalar field is "scalarFieldName".

 The constructor's quest::MarchingCubesRuntimePolicy::seq argument tells mc to run sequentially on the host.
 MarchingCubes currently also supports OpenMP and GPU device executions using CUDA and HIP.